larkiningram/Bamazon/README.md

 ---

-This application utilized Javascript, Node.js (Inquirer, MySQL, and DotEnv).
+This application used Javascript, Node.js (Inquirer, MySQL, and DotEnv).